fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `azure_sql_managed_db`: The long-lived Refresh token carries the information necessary to get a new access token for API resources.
 	- Service `billing_platform`: Your BillingPlatform refresh token.
 	- Service `bingads`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
+	- Service `business_central`: The long-lived refresh token along with the client ID and client secret parameters carry the information necessary to get a new access token for API resources.
 	- Service `calendly`: Your Calendly refresh token.
 	- Service `docebo`: Your Docebo Refresh Token.
 	- Service `double_click_campaign_manager`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.